andrewKOwong/andrewKOwong/README.md

 ### Hi there 👋

 My name is Andrew K.O.
 Wong.
-I’m a cell biologist by training, but these days I’m much more interested in data science.
+I’m a former cell biologist, but I’m currently much more interested in data science.
 <!--
 **andrewKOwong/andrewKOwong** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.